Skip to content

 Third-party flows

-Stripe and Freemius may provide checkout, payment, licensing or account screens.
+Payment and licensing providers may provide checkout, payment, licensing or account screens.
 ArrayHash selects established providers and links to their own policies where relevant, but those third-party interfaces are controlled by the provider.

 Report an accessibility barrier